rmsk2/6502profiler/README.md

 | `test_dir` | Path to the test dir which can be used with `require` to load additional scripts |

-Assiging a value to these variables remains local to Lua test script and does not influence what is happening in the golang host application.
+Assigning a value to these variables remains local to the Lua test script and does not influence what is happening in the golang host application.

 The `verifyall` command can be used to execute all test cases that are found in the `AcmeTestDir` as defined in the referenced